 The total number of worldwide nuclear detonations is 2,476.
 No mass EMP damage has ever occurred from any of them.
 Yet, we are still required to tremble at the thought of a nuclear EMP.

 The Carrington Solar Storm

-On September 1st of 1859, astronomer Richard Carrington was observing sun spots with his telescope.
+On September 1st of 1859, astronomer Richard Carrington observed sunspots with his telescope.
 He watched as blinding white light appeared over the sunspots.

 The Carrington solar storm took out telecommunications systems around the world.
-Luckily for people then, the only telecommunications system in place was the telegraph so it didn’t disrupt most people’s lives.
+Luckily for people then, the only telecommunications system was the telegraph, so it didn’t disrupt most people’s lives.

 That wouldn’t be the case if a Carrington-sized event were to occur today.
 Francis O’Sullivan, director of research for the Massachusetts Institute of Technology’s Energy Initiative, told CNET,

 An event of that scale could be catastrophic if it happened tomorrow.
 It’s not just the lights going off now.
 It’s bank accounts disappearing… If you think what would happen if the stock exchange was taken offline for a week or month or if communications were down for a week or a month, you very quickly get to a point where this might be one of the most important threats the nation faces, bar none.

 O’Sullivan isn’t alone in his fear.
 Daniel Baker of the University of Colorado’s Laboratory for Atmospheric and Space Physics told National Geographic that the big worry is what would happen to the electrical grid.

 Other Solar Events: